WilliamNgiam/WilliamNgiam.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher studying how we encode and maintain information in **_visual working memory_** for ongoing perception and cognition, in the <a href="https://awhvogellab.com" target="_blank">Awh/Vogel Lab</a> at the University of Chicago.
-I focus on how learning and experience changes how visual information is represented in memory, using those insights to uncover the nature of capacity limits in working memory.
+My main focus is on how learning and experience changes how visual information is represented in memory, using those insights to uncover the nature of capacity limits in working memory.
+However, recently I have been interested in promoting theory development in our field, creating a <a href="https://williamngiam.github.io/publication/2023_theory_map">"theory map"</a> to integrate and contrast current models.
+I also serve the field by organizing the <a href="https://wmsymposium.org">Working Memory Symposium</a>, a virtual conference that connects the wider field and gives a platform for early-career researchers to speak about their research.

 I am passionate about **improving science**, particularly by empowering early-career researchers to pursue reproducible and open research practices.
 I serve on the <a href="https://reproducibilitea.org/jc/2021/01/28/a-new-year,-a-new-reproducibilitea-steering-committee" target="_blank"> steering committee of ReproducibiliTea</a>, a grassroots initiative to start Open Science communities at local institutions.
 I am also trying to grow a diamond open-access journal, the Journal for Reproducibility in Neuroscience, as Editor-in-Chief.
+I was recognized as a "rigor champion" by the NIH NINDS for my advocacy in this space.

 I grew up in Sydney, Australia, where I completed my PhD, at the University of Sydney under the supervision of <a href="http://www.openwetware.org/wiki/Holcombe" target="_blank">Alex Holcombe</a> and <a href="https://psychologicalsciences.unimelb.edu.au/research/msps-research-groups/gbb/gbb-lab" target="_blank">Patrick Goodbourn</a>.
 I'm a 7-time marathon finisher, espresso coffee enthusiast, and I spent 65,023 minutes listening on Spotify last year.